AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Choose ``Create topic``

 	- To receive notifications, you must ``subscribe to the topic.
-You can choose to receive notifications via several methods, such as SMS and email.
+We can choose to receive notifications via several methods, such as SMS and email.

 - In the lower half of the page, choose ``Create subscription`` and configure these settings: